firstsignal/activation-geometry-sentiment/README.md

 This reads one model, offline.
 The natural extension is a live **geometric harness**: monitoring a model's proximity to interpretable directions during generation and using that geometry as a control surface — flagging or gating on approach to safety-relevant regions of activation space.
 That's the larger idea this artifact is the first step toward.

+## Chapter 3: The universality hypothesis — scale invariance and layer compression
+If the geometric manifolds found in Chapters 1 and 2 are true structural features, they should persist across architectures.
+This chapter tests whether two different models (Pythia-70m and Pythia-160m) use the same coordinate system to process the same discourse pivot.
+Method
+Using an Orthogonal Procrustes transformation, I mapped the activation trajectories of both models to determine if the high-dimensional "shape" of the "but" pivot remains constant even as the parameter count scales.
+Results
+The geometric shape is highly conserved across scales, but its spatial "location" inside the network shifts significantly:
+1. Structural Acceleration (Layer Compression).
+The 70M model resolves the "but" pivot near its relative midpoint (Layer 4).
+The 160M model, with more computational capacity, compresses this trajectory into its early layers (Layer 2).
+The larger model performs the same structural work, but it does it faster and earlier.
+2. Isomorphic Conservation.
+A peak similarity score of 0.7452 confirms the networks are navigating a near-identical mathematical coordinate system.
+The manifold is not an artifact of initialization; it is a stable feature of the language optimization process.
+3. The Dual-Peak Recurrence Anomaly.
+The manifold similarity is bimodal.
+It peaks at Layer 2, decays sharply through the intermediate layers, and resurges at the terminal exit gate (Layer 11).
+This suggests the model constructs the structural geometry early for contextual routing, then re-instantiates it at the final layer to directly steer the downstream token probability distribution.
+Caveats, stated plainly: n=1 comparison of two related model sizes; the compression finding may vary in deeper or more diverse architectures; the dual-peak recurrence is a strong signal, but the mechanism behind this "late recall" remains hypothetical.
+This is a mapping of the terrain, not a causal proof of why the architecture chooses to recur.

 ## Run it

 Open `activation_space_demo.ipynb` in Google Colab (free tier; CPU is sufficient for Pythia-70m).
 No API keys required.